raducal/Hotel-Website-Floats/README.md

 ## 1.Introduction

-Hi there!
-Here I have built a simple static hotel website using HTML, CSS & Javascript.
-The website is fully responsive!
+A simple static hotel website using HTML, CSS & Javascript.
+The website is fully responsive and was built quite some time ago.

 ![](image_resources/hotel-screenshot.png)